tango-controls/tango-doc/source/development/index.rst

 :audience:`developers`, :lang:`all`

-For more information you can see useful :ref:`tutorials-list` and :ref:`how-tos-for-developers`.

 In this section the process of how to write Tango device servers and clients (applications).
+In addtion to articles listed below you may be interested in :ref:`tutorials-list` and :ref:`how-tos-for-developers`.

 The section is organized as follows:

 .. toctree::